 We may also decide to increase our research and development investment to seize customer or market opportunities, which could negatively impact our financial results.

-We continue to experience hiring challenges, including for engineering resources.
+We expect that we will continue to experience hiring challenges, including for engineering resources.

 Product errors or defects could expose us to liability and harm our reputation and we could lose market share.